 Abiy Ahmed: Ethiopia's prime minister

-But in a few short months, Mr Abiy has ended the border war with Eritrea by agreeing to give up disputed territory, in the process normalising relations with the long-time foe.
+He has also ended the state of war with Eritrea by agreeing to give up disputed border territory, in the process normalising relations with the long-time foe.

-But he has also come under attack, with two people killed in an explosion in June at a rally held to show support for him.
+In June, Mr Abiy was targeted in an attack, with two people killed in an explosion at a rally held to show support for him.

 Who is Abiy Ahmed?